rittermod/FS25_AdjustAnimalFood/README.md

 **Beta Software:** Please back up your savegames before use.
 The mod is fully functional but still in beta testing.

+As of now (Version 0.9.0.0)

+You can:
+* change weights, fillTypes and percentages in the food groups and ingredients.
-**You can disable food groups, mixture ingredients, and recipe ingredients.
-You can change weights and fillTypes.
-You cannot add new animal types or change food group names.**
+* disable food groups, mixture ingredients, and recipe ingredients.

+You **cannot**:
+* add new food groups, mixtures, or recipes.
+* change animal types or consumption types.
+* change internal names or titles (these are used for matching only).

 Documentation, source code and issue tracker at https://github.com/rittermod/FS25_AdjustAnimalFood